Bogdan-Zinovij/open-data-manage-system/README.md

 <div align="center">
   <h1 align="center">ODMS REST API</h1>
   <p align="center">
-    <a href="https://github.com/othneildrew/Best-README-Template">Explore the docs &Rightarrow;</a>
+    <a href="https://github.com/KhrapkoVasyl/open-data-manage-system">Explore the docs &Rightarrow;</a>
   </p>
 </div>

 ## About the project

-OMDS REST API - it's Node.js application which is created to model a communication with a simple web server and open data management system's database prototype and perfom basic CRUD operatins.
+OMDS REST API - it's Node.js application which is created to model a communication with a simple web server and open data management system's database prototype and to perfom basic CRUD operations.

 ### Built with